-How does the German school system work?
+How does the Berlin school system work?

 The integrierte Sekundarschule (integrated secondary school)

 In the integrated secondary schools, each individual is individually supported to the best of their abilities: The pupil is paramount: In the learning group and individually, work is done in stages, in small groups, projects and learning areas.
 That means more equal opportunities and more motivation for each pupil.
 The demotivating stationary learning is no more.
 All integrated secondary schools are all-day schools.
 All school degrees can be obtained: Berufsbildungsreife (certificate of vocational education – BB), the erweiterte Bildungsreife (extended certificate of education – eBB) or the Mittlere Schulabschluss (certificate of intermediate education – MSA), after 13 years the Abitur (= general high school certificate).

 A great deal of self-motivation is expected from pupils at the Gymnasium.
 Pupils who attend the Gymnasium usually attend this school for six years (up to year 12) before they can take the final examination, the Abitur (= general higher education entrance qualification).
 Many Gymnasium have pedagogical – for example, scientific, musical, sporting or linguistic – focuses.

 Berufsbildungsreife (certificate of vocational education) or erweiterte Bildungsreife (extended certificate of vocational education) (BB and eBB)

 These qualifications are usually achieved after year 9 or 10 following a successful examination result and form the basis for commencing practical vocational training in a business.